 - 1/4 cup Head Country Hickory Smoke BBQ Sauce

 - 1/4 cup brown sugar

 - Prep your wood and smoker for 225 degrees and get things going.

-- Mix the pork and beans in an 8x8 aluminium pan with the pork, onion, maple syrup, brown sugar, ketchup, mustard and bacon.
+- Mix in the onion, maple syrup, barbecue sauce, brown sugar, ketchup, mustard and bacon.